jspanjers/ruby-appraiser/README.md

     -t, --trace               Include backtrace on failure
         --list                List available adapters
         --silent              Silence output
-        --mode=MODE           Set the mode. [staged,authored,touched,all]
+        --mode=MODE           Set the mode. [staged,authored,touched,last,all]
         --git-hook            Output a git hook with current comand to STDOUT --all                 Run all available adapters.
 ```